curtisrick/Scripts/README.md

 # Scripts

+## send_crowdstrike_to_splunk_hec.py

+A script that is run in a cronjob to read from the CrowdStrike replicator directory (CrowdStrike data) and then send the logs to a load balancer.
+It would then evenly distribute the logs across Splunk indexers.

 ## swimlane - get_nsg_baseline.py

 Creates a baseline for all Network Security Groups in every Azure subscription to then later use to compare with the difference script.